PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

         - `coordinate`: Coordinates of the face bounding box, in the format [xmin, ymin, xmax, ymax].

 - Calling the `save_to_json()` method will save the above content to the specified `save_path`.
 If a directory is specified, the saved path will be `save_path/{your_img_basename}_res.json`.
 If a file is specified, it will be saved directly to that file.
 - Calling the `save_to_img()` method will save the visualization result to the specified `save_path`.
 If a directory is specified, the saved path will be `save_path/{your_img_basename}_res.{your_img_extension}`.
 If a file is specified, it will be saved directly to that file.
-(The production line usually contains many result images; it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten, leaving only the last one.)
+(The pipeline usually contains many result images; it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten, leaving only the last one.)
 In the example above, the visualization result is as follows:

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/refs/heads/main/images/pipelines/face_recognition/02.jpg"/>